 In 2024, Pancake Tuesday is particularly early falling on February 13th.

 No, except among some expats or people who have lived in a country where Pancake Tuesday is common.
 Some Japanese Christians may be aware of Shrove Tuesday, but it is not associated with pancakes.
 The diet in Japan was quite different when Pancake Tuesday evolved, so there wasn’t the same necessity to use up butter and sugar before Lent (a fasting and abstinence period) starts.

-Pancakes are now a popular treat in Japan.
+In Japan, pancakes are now a popular treat.
 Some even eat them for breakfast and it is very common to find them on a breakfast buffet menu.
-They are also popular for lunch and / or as a dessert.
+Furthermore, they are also popular for lunch and / or as a dessert.
 Many restaurants have pancakes on their menu and there are specialty pancake restaurants too (skip to pancake restaurants).
-And the ingredients to make pancakes in Japan are readily available for pancake treats on February 25th 2020!
+Also, the ingredients to make pancakes in Japan are readily available for pancake treats on February 13th 2024.

 Make your own pancakes

 A recipe for either Pancake Tuesday or Flour Day…

 Fiona Uyema is Ireland’s leading Japanese food expert, Japanese cook book author, CEO of Fused (soy sauce and premium stir fry sauces) and TV celebrity chef.
 Her recipes are versatile and easy to follow.
 I am biased – she is my bestie – but her recipes, book, sauces and TV appearances are popular for a reason: she makes Japanese food accessible to all.
 Here is a great Matcha Pancake recipe from her (be sure to check out her website for more)…

 - 1 egg